-Osteoarthritis, commonly known as wear-and-tear arthritis, is a condition in which the natural cushioning between joints -- cartilage -- wears away.
+Osteoarthritis, commonly known as wear-and-tear arthritis, is a condition in which the natural cushioning between joints – cartilage – wears away.
 When this happens, the bones of the joints rub more closely against one another with less of the shock-absorbing benefits of cartilage.
-The rubbing results in pain, swelling, stiffness, decreased ability to move and, sometimes, the formation of bone spurs.
+The rubbing results in pain, swelling, stiffness, less ability to move, and, sometimes, the formation of bone spurs.

 Who Gets Osteoarthritis of the Knee?

 Osteoarthritis is the most common type of arthritis.
-While it can occur even in young people, the chance of developing osteoarthritis rises after age 45.
-According to the Arthritis Foundation, more than 27 million people in the U.S. have osteoarthritis, with the knee being one of the most commonly affected areas.
+While it can occur even in young people, the chance of getting osteoarthritis rises after age 45.
+More than 32 million people in the U.S. have osteoarthritis, with the knee being one of the most commonly affected areas.
 Women are more likely to have osteoarthritis than men.

 What Causes Knee Osteoarthritis?

 The most common cause of osteoarthritis of the knee is age.
-Almost everyone will eventually develop some degree of osteoarthritis.
-However, several factors increase the risk of developing significant arthritis at an earlier age.
+Almost everyone will eventually have some degree of osteoarthritis.
+But several things increase the risk of having significant arthritis at an earlier age.